 I worked at the International State Crime Initiative (Kings College London) on a major project funded by the ESRC prior to undertaking my Ph.D research (2014-2015).
 The work is now published - State Crime and Civil Activism: On the Dialectics of Repression and Resistance (Green and Ward, 2019).

 My main interests are:

-Critical realist philosophy of (social) science and it's application to explain problems; post-positivist aetiology and meta theory.
+Critical realist philosophy of (social) science; post-positivist aetiology and meta theory.

-Crimes of the powerful, specifically crimes and harms organised by the state (understood as a social relation).
+Crimes of the powerful, specifically violence organised by the state (understood as a social relation).